ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.11 =
+* Fixed the improper regex in SQL validation process. [here is issue detail](https://github.com/ka215/cdbt/issues/7)
+* Fixed a bug when importing CSV file. [here is issue detail](https://github.com/ka215/cdbt/issues/6)
+* Fixed a bug that same request is called again when closed the alert at the time of data registration completion.
+* Updated some of the translation text.

 = 1.1.10 =
 * Fixed a typo of plugin UI. [here is issue detail](https://github.com/ka215/cdbt/issues/5)